tamimhasan19702/fast-auto-order-complete/README.txt

 == Installation ==

-1. Upload `fast-auto-order-complete.php` to the `/wp-content/plugins/` directory
+1. Upload `fast-auto-order-complete.php` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings as needed
+3. Configure the plugin settings as needed.

+== Configuration ==

+To enable the auto-complete feature for each individual product:

+1. Go to **Products > All Products** in WooCommerce.
+2. For each product, click **Edit**.
+3. In the product edit page, navigate to the **General** tab.
+4. Check the "Auto Complete" checkbox to enable automatic order completion for that product.

+> *Note:* Each product requires this checkbox to be selected individually to activate the auto-complete feature.
+This is the only functionality offered by the plugin; there are no additional settings pages or configuration options.

 == Frequently Asked Questions ==

 = What is the purpose of this plugin? =

-This plugin allows users to auto-complete orders without processing them, and removes the processing email notification.
+This plugin allows users to auto-complete orders without processing them and removes the processing email notification.

-= How do I configure the plugin? =

-You can configure the plugin settings by going to the WooCommerce settings page and clicking on the "Auto Complete" tab.
+= How do I enable the auto-complete feature for each product? = To enable auto-complete for a product, go to **Products > All Products**, edit the product, go to the **General** tab, and check the "Auto Complete" checkbox.

 == Screenshots ==

-1. Screenshot of the plugin settings page
-2. Screenshot of the auto-complete checkbox on the order page
+1. Screenshot of the auto-complete checkbox on the product page

 == Changelog ==

+= 1.0.2 =
+* Updated documentation to clarify configuration steps for enabling auto-complete on individual products.

 = 1.0.1 =
 * Initial release of the plugin